decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-05-25-chapter-simplex.md

 the Simplex view latency $3\Delta+\delta$ while requiring only a constant number of certificates per view.

-The way Complex does this is to keep the Simplex inner Graded Broadcast and change the outer proposal rule toward a Tendermint style lock rule.
+The way Complex does this is to keep the Simplex inner CGB and change the outer proposal rule toward a Tendermint style lock rule.
 A proposal uses a recent lock certificate, and if the lock is not from the immediately previous view, it also includes a skip certificate for the previous view.
 This turns the long Simplex list of intervening skips into a constant size check.

 ## Reading Map